flipxcrsp/home-lab/README.md

 # 🏠 Home Lab & Network Setup

-Welcome to my personal cybersecurity lab, built for hands-on learning in security operations, detection engineering, and incident response.
-This project documents how I’ve segmented my home network to isolate lab environments and safely simulate attacks, collect logs, and run detection tooling.
+How I’ve segmented a temporary network to isolate lab environments and safely simulate attacks, collect logs, and run detection tooling.

 ---